 Day 03–Pokhara to Tikhedhunga (1480m) 4 hrs

-After breakfast in the morning on the third day, you will then be driven to Naya Pul (42km) via car/taxi.
+After breakfast in the morning on the third day, you will drive to Naya Pul (42km) via car/taxi.
 A 30-minute walk from Naya Pul will take you to Birethanti, a small and vibrant town nearby Pokhara.
 Trekking formally starts from here as you will walk for a couple of hours along the beautiful trail with bamboo forests and water springs on the way.
-Ramghai will be the place for lunch on day three.
-After lunch, the trail now takes a gradual ascend finally reaching to Tikhedhunga, the destination for an overnight stay at a guesthouse.
+Raghav will be the place for lunch on day three.
+After lunch, the route now takes a gradual ascend, finally reaching Tikhedhunga, the destination for an overnight stay at a guesthouse.

 Day 04–Trek to Ghorepani (2860m) 6 hrs

-On the fourth day, you will climb around 1000 meters as the trail now continually grows uphill.
+You will climb around 1000 meters on the fourth day as the trail continually grows uphill.

-You will come across many small rivulets, and river springs as you continue with the trek.
+You will come across many small creeks and river springs as you continue with the trek.

 Day 05–Trek to Tadapani (2630m) 6 hrs

-Trekking to Tadapani itself doesn’t take much time, so the tourists and trekkers are advised to hike until Poon Hill which is not far from Tadapani.
-Poon Hill is quite famous for its magnificent views of the great Himalayan range including Mount Dhaulagiri, Annapurna, Machhapuchhre and others.
-After visiting Poon Hill, we will then return to Ghorepani for a quick breakfast, and continue trek to Tadapani.
+Trekking to Tadapani itself doesn’t take much time, so the tourists and trekkers are advised to hike until Poon Hill, which is not far from Tadapani.
+Poon Hill is famous for its magnificent views of the great Himalayan range, including Mount Dhaulagiri, Annapurna, Machhapuchhre and others.
+After visiting Poon Hill, we will return to Ghorepani for a quick breakfast and continue the trek to Tadapani.
 Tadapani will be the place for the overnight stay on day five.

 Day 06–Trek to Sinwa (2360m) 4 hrs